Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 Accident Compensation Act 2001, ss 137–139, 145

-Once you’ve applied for a review, the reviewer organisation chooses a person to be a “Resolution Co-ordinator” for your case and appoints a person to be the reviewer.
-The reviewer organisation will be either FairWay Resolution or the Independent Complaint and Review Authority (ICRA).
+Once you’ve applied for a review, the reviewer organisation chooses a person to be a “Resolution Co-ordinator” for your case and appoints someone to be the reviewer.
+The reviewer organisation will be either FairWay Resolution or the Independent Complaint and Review Authority (ICRA), which are both independent of ACC.
+Both of them hold review hearings around the country.

 The resolution co-ordinator contacts you to arrange the review, which may include setting a date for a case conference or a preliminary hearing.

-The person appointed as the reviewer carries out the review and makes a decision.
-Their role is to be independent and impartial in deciding whether ACC‘s decision was correct or not.
+The reviewer carries out the review and makes a decision.
+Their role is to be independent and impartial in deciding whether ACC’s decision was correct or not.

 Case conference